Resolving Ambiguity of the Kondo Temperature Determination in Mechanically Tunable Single-Molecule Kondo Systems

-To resolve this apparent contradiction we analyze our experimental data with the help of solutions to the SIAM, obtained by numerical renormalization group (NRG) theory.
+Recalling that the Frota fit is bound to fail if $T_{\mathrm{K}}\lesssim T_\mathrm{exp}$ we turn to the numerical renormalization group (NRG) theory.
 Because the contact of the PTCDA molecule to the tip is electronically weak \cite{Temirov18}, we can assume a strongly asymmetric junction, resulting in an asymmetry parameter $a\equiv\Gamma_\mathrm{T}/\Gamma_\mathrm{S} \ll 1$ (Fig.~\ref{fig1_scheme}).
 This justifies the interpretation of the $dI/dV$ spectra as temperature-broadened equilibrium Kondo spectral functions, calculated as \cite{Esat_2015}